|City nickname: "Festival Capital, The City of a Hundred Steeples"|

 The French had to fight off attacks by the Iroquois for almost a hundred years until the peace treaty known as "the Great Peace of Mount Royal".
 Except for skirmishes fought against their european rivals (and some of the tribes armed by them), Ville-Marie managed to thrive in the following decades.

 Like the rest of the Intendancy, the majority of the population sided with the monarchists during the French Revolution.
 Being closer to the Pays-d'en-haut, the city became the headquarters for troops sent raiding down south to harass republican forces from Louisianna.

 While the loss of French traffic created an economic depression, the immigration that followed the Pays-d'en-haut becoming independent lead to a boom.
 To benefit from this traffic even more, the Intendant of Ville-Marie had major work performed near the area now called Lachine to build a water elevator.
 The northern passage around the island was too shallow and the southern one plagued by rapids, this was the only solution to enable ships to continue on into the Great Lakes.
 By charging ships a usage fee for the elevator, the local authorities were able to renovate the port and its surrounding area.

 The early 19th century also saw the arrival of many French royalists dissatisfied with the Napoleonic empire and later on the Second Republic.
 These immigrants built the first university in Ville-Marie: "l'Université Magritte".
-Another famous landmark for which they were responsible is the League of Noble Emigrees's Meeting Hall in Centertown.
+Another famous landmark for which they were responsible is the League of Noble Emigrees's Meeting Hall in Centre-Ville.

 The concentration of money in the city meant financial institutions relocated their head offices from the capital and to this day, "Rue Saint-Jacques" (site of the Ville-Marie stock exchange) is synonymous with New Francy's finances.
 Around this time, it was decided to replace the wooden cross on Mount-Royal with a larger, permanent white metallic one.
 The tradition of going up to the mountain once a year remained however, with the mayor symbolicly giving it the first brushstroke of fresh paint.